MUTOR-2/ScienceOfMusic/_units/08/index.md

 Quantification of principles of the revised two-factor model of the implication-realization model.
 Because larger intervals are assigned higher values, negative associations between the principle and expectancy data are presumed.

 #### Gap-Fill
-Gap-fill was first proposed by Leonard B. Meyer in 1973 (von Hippel & Huron, 1998).
-The basic principle of gap-fill states that large intervals in a melody imply smaller intervals in the opposite direction.
+Gap-fill was first proposed by Leonard B. Meyer in 1973 {% include cite ref="hippel_and_huron" %} The basic principle of gap-fill states that large intervals in a melody imply smaller intervals in the opposite direction.
 Schellenberg demonstrates that gap-fill is the logical outcome when a melody violates the pitch-proximity principle and pitch-reversal is applied.

 {% include img-figure url="./melody_gapfill.png" description="An illustration of gap-fill processes." %}